Converts the value on top of the evaluation stack to int16, then extends (pads) it to int32.

 If overflow occurs converting a floating-point type to an integer the value returned is unspecified.

 No exceptions are ever thrown when using this field.
 See Conv_Ovf_I2 and Conv_Ovf_I2_Un for equivalent instructions that will throw an exception when the result type can not properly represent the result value.

-The following Emit method overload can use the conv.i2 opcode:
+The following Emit constructor overload can use the conv.i2 opcode: